Zirak/switcheroo/README.md

 * I cbf right now.

 ## TODOs
+* Sort tabs by activity
 * Add PgUp/PgDown navigation
-* Highlight parts of the title/url
+* Highlight parts of the title/url which matched
 * Make searching Incognito tabs an option?
 * When there's a selected item and you filter on, the list scrolling follows the selected item, even if it's really far down the list.
 Make it fall-back to the first item?
+* Option to create tab if search looks like a url
 * Get/make/steal an icon
 * *yo mama joke*